angelobreyes/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-Welcome the last part of the osTicket tutorial.
+Welcome to the last part of the osTicket tutorial.
 Here, we will show the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.

 *(note : these are only examples and ticket resolutions/SLAs will vary from organization to organization.)*